 The solvency estimate should not be relied upon to indicate the position on a future winding-up.
-Changes in market interest rates and in the supply and demand for annuities mean that the actual position at any

-Actuarial valuation as at 31 March 2021 Airways Pension Scheme particular point in time can be established only by obtaining specific quotations for buying the insurance policies required to secure the benefits.
+Changes in market interest rates and in the supply and demand for annuities mean that the actual position at any particular point in time can be established only by obtaining specific quotations for buying the insurance policies required to secure the benefits.

 The coverage for particular benefits depends on where they fall in the statutory priority order below.
-However, money purchase liabilities, such as those arising from some members' Additional Voluntary Contributions (AVCs), are excluded from the statutory priority order; their treatment is determined by the Scheme's own rules and would normally be that they are secured in full before any other benefits.
+However, money purchase liabilities, such as those arising from members' Additional Voluntary Contributions (AVCs), are excluded from the statutory priority order; their treatment is determined by the Scheme's own rules and would normally be that they are secured in full before any other benefits.